🌱 Your trusted source for evidence-based nutrition tips

 If you’re trying to reduce bloating, improve digestion, or gently support gut balance, probiotics can be a simple place to start—but labels can be confusing.

-This beginner guide explains what probiotics are, why strain + CFU details matter, and beginner-friendly probiotic options you can consider (with Amazon + iHerb picks you can add affiliate links to later).
+This beginner guide explains what probiotics are, why strain + CFU details matter, and beginner-friendly probiotic options you can consider.

 Focus